awsdocs/amazon-ec2-user-guide/doc_source/ComponentsAMIs.md

 ### Stopped state<a name="ec2-bootfromebs-stopped-state"></a>

-You can stop an Amazon EBS\-backed instance, but not an Amazon EC2 instance store\-backed instance\.
+You can stop an instance that has an EBS volume for its root device, but you can't stop an instance that has an instance store volume for its root device\.

 Stopping causes the instance to stop running \(its status goes from `running` to `stopping` to `stopped`\)\.
 A stopped instance persists in Amazon EBS, which allows it to be restarted\.
 Stopping is different from terminating; you can't restart a terminated instance\.
-Because Amazon EC2 instance store\-backed instances can't be stopped, they're either running or terminated\.
+Because instances with an instance store volume for the root device can't be stopped, they're either running or terminated\.
 For more information about what happens and what you can do while an instance is stopped, see [Stop and start your instance](Stop_Start.md)\.

 ### Default data storage and persistence<a name="ec2-bootfromebs-default-data-storage-and-persistence"></a>

-Instances that use an instance store volume for the root device automatically have instance store available \(the root volume contains the root partition and you can store additional data\)\.
+Instances that have an instance store volume for the root device automatically have instance store available \(the root volume contains the root partition and you can store additional data\)\.
 You can add persistent storage to your instance by attaching one or more EBS volumes\.
 Any data on an instance store volume is deleted when the instance fails or terminates\.
 For more information, see [Instance store lifetime](InstanceStorage.md#instance-store-lifetime)\.

-Instances that use Amazon EBS for the root device automatically have an EBS volume attached\.
+Instances that have Amazon EBS for the root device automatically have an EBS volume attached\.
 The volume appears in your list of volumes like any other\.
-With most instance types, Amazon EBS\-backed instances don't have instance store volumes by default\.
+With most instance types, instances that have an EBS volume for the root device don't have instance store volumes by default\.
 You can add instance store volumes or additional EBS volumes using a block device mapping\.
 For more information, see [Block device mappings](block-device-mapping-concepts.md)\.

 ### Boot times<a name="ec2-bootfromebs-boot-times"></a>